mui/material-ui/docs/pages/blog/mui-x-v7.md

 ### New customization hook: `useTreeItem2`

 The Tree View now features a new API that enables fully customization of Tree items through a hook called `useTreeItem2`.
-It can be used with both `SimpleTreeView` and `RichTreeView`, and empowers developers to fully leverage the Tree Item's subcomponents along with their default behaviors.
+It can be used with both Simple Tree View and Rich Tree View, and empowers developers to fully leverage the Tree Item's subcomponents along with their default behaviors.
 This approach ensures customization and flexibility are at the forefront without sacrificing the component's inherent features.

 When using this hook, you can create a tailored Tree Item that aligns perfectly with your project needs while reusing key behaviors and features the component is known for.